-Each module starts with an 8-word header, identifying the type and status (normal and deleted) of the module, its length (number of words), etc. (see Figure B-5).
+Each module starts with a header of 8 words for object and macro modules and 32 words for universal modules, identifying the type and status of the module, its length (number of words), and so forth (see Figure B-5).

 For object modules, the low-order bit of the attributes byte is set if the module has the selective search attribute.
-(See Section 3.3.11 "Selective Search Switch (/SS)."
+(See Section 3.3.14, Selective Search Switch (/SS).
 The selective search attribute reduces task build time.)
-Also, for object modules, the 2 words of type-dependent information contain the module identification defined by the .IDENT directive at assembly time.
-For macro modules, these 2 fields are undefined.
+In addition, for object modules, the two words of type-dependent information contain the module identification defined by the .IDENT directive at assembly time.
+For macro modules, these two fields are undefined.